DhrumanGupta/dhrumangupta.github.io/README.md

-# CLOSED
+# GH Pages Website

-This repository has been closed in favor of [another](https://github.com/DhrumanGupta/berlm.me), which is being/will be hosted on netlify instead of
+My personal website can be found at [berlm.me](https://berlm.me).
+This repository is an asset store that is used by that website